asianmathematics/asianmathematics.github.io/IDA Gacha.md

 2. ### Resources

 * **Materials**: Currency for gacha pulls for units.
 Gain from sacrificing/prestiging units, quests, battle rewards (win/lose), and plenty for early game.
-* **Pity Points**: Gain from pulls to exchange for specific 4★/5★/6★ units of choice.
+* **Pity Points**: Gain from pulls to exchange for specific 5★/6★ units of choice from an available banner.
 Universal for all banners.
+Can also be used to buy duplicates of units pulled at least once.
 * **Time Dilation**: Similar to AP in other games.
 Spend to participate in battles.
 Can be used to speed up cooldowns but is expensive.
 Regains slowly real time and certain quests.
 * **Orbs**: Main currency for miscellaneous stuff.
 Gained from Quests, battle rewards (win/lose), and plenty for early game.
 * **Restart Tickets**: Rare tickets that undos the effect of a failed battle.
 Dupe numbers and resources are reset to before the battle.
-* **Restore Charm**: Can be used to save a dupe from permadeath once per battle.
 * **Heart Piece**: Premium currency used to improve pull rates, effectively reduce large cooldowns, and exchange for other materials.

 3. ### Monetization (unlikely)